labex-labs/open-source-labs/matplotlib/matplotlib-official-examples/lab-set-alpha/en/step1.md

 ## Creating Your First Jupyter Notebook Cell

-First, let's create a new cell in the Jupyter Notebook that has been opened for you.
-You can do this by clicking the "+" button in the toolbar.

 In this cell, we'll import the necessary libraries and create two overlapping circles with different alpha values to demonstrate transparency.

 ```python